efournier92/dashboard-challenge/README.md

 - On Desktop, the device is rendered to the right of the _Pipeline Chart_ device.
 - On Mobile, the device is rendered below the _Pipeline Chart_ device.

-### [ ] TK-011 > Back End > Initialize the Application
+### [X] TK-011 > Back End > Integrate GraphQL on the Server Side

 #### Story

-- As a developer, I need to initialize a Rails application with React and Playbook tooling amiable on the front, so I can start building Dashboard functionality.
+- As a developer, I want to add GraphQL to the Rails back end, so I can use it to communicate data with the front end.

 #### Acceptance Criteria

-- This can built starting with the [Default List](https://playbook.powerapp.cloud/kits/list/react#default) component from the _Playbook Design System_.
-- Each row in the device includes the following.
-  - A title.
-  - A _Percentage Chart_ indicating the corresponding percentage.
+- GraphQL is installed and integrated with the server-side Rails application.
+- GraphQL has been configured to serve the following data.
-  - A total count.
+  - Users.
-- The device is rendered below the _Ticket Escalations_ section.
+  - Ticket escalations.

 ### [ ] TK-012 > Back End > Serve Dashboard Data via Rails